krtkush/krtkush.github.io/_posts/2016-05-10-delving-into-butterknife.md

 title: Delving into Butterknife
 ---

 Butterknife comes up right on top of my 'Basic Android libraries to use' list whenever I'm setting up a new Android project.
 It is fairy simple to use and straight forward to implement.
-It helps me get rid of lot of biolerplate code and makes my code look pretty and easy to understand.
+It helps me get rid of lot of boilerplate code and makes my code look pretty and easy to understand.
 I highly recommend it.

 I wanted to share some not so straight forward stuff I learnt about Butterknife while working with it.